GiovanniSalmeri/yellow-pinboard/README.md

 The `start` and `end` dates specify the time interval in which the notice is shown (end date is meant inclusive).
 The `class`, if present, is used to style the notice; notices classed as `pinned` are moreover listed at the top.
 The standard styles define the classes `important`, `urgent` and `pinned`: other classes can be freely added as needed.

 In `content`, use `*` for italic, `**` for bold, `[text](URL)` for linking, `\n` for newline.
 Other URLs and email addresses are auto-linked.

-## How to show a pinboard

-Create a `[pinboard]` shortcut.

-The following arguments are available, all but the first argument are optional:

-`Name` = file name of notices list to show
-`TimeSpan` = show `current` or `past` notices
-`Max` = number of notices to show per shortcut, 0 for unlimited
-`Tags` = show notices with specific tags, wrap multiple tags into quotes

-If you want to customise pinboards with CSS, write a `pinboard-custom.css` file, put it into your `system/extensions` folder, open file `system/extensions/yellow-system.ini` and change `PinboardStyle: custom`.
-Another option to customise pinboards with CSS is editing the files in your `system/themes` folder.
-It's recommended to use the later option.

 ## Examples